Why Ship Your Car to France?

 rode the Metro, took train trips to the sea, buses from the airport, and boats down the Seine.

-That all began to change when in April of 2001 we purchased the key to our future life, a stone village house in the south near Carcassonne.
+That all began to change when in April we purchased the key to our future life, a stone village house in the south near Carcassonne.
 The place came with great old furniture and a garage.

 Renting a car in Europe, especially in summer, put a big dent in the budget.
 Our first rental was in September for a wedding; the outlay was $850 for 10 days.
 The next time, in December for three weeks, we racked up $1,200.